Aks27-hub/project/README.md

 Unleash your creativity and paint your stress away!
 It provides you with a canvas to create beautiful artwork and experiment with colors.
 So just relax and create.
 ### 🧘 Meditation
 Follow simple, relaxing yoga poses designed to reduce stress and improve your overall well-being.
 These asanas will help you relax and rejuvenate.

+## How it was built
+This app was built in Android Studio 4.2 using java language.
+Android Studio IDE is an application that can be used to build mobile apps using java.

+## What makes it special
+The things that makes it special are the above features like music and painting.
+The peaceful and relaxing music makes the user relax and reduce stress.